In a striking advance towards utopian socialism, the Conservatives are about to give everybody £50 to get their bikes fixed.

 The coloured tarmac certainly offers superficial validation of the idea that cycle travel is welcome on these routes and they mostly follow radial, main roads – which makes sense, not only do these follow the level, direct desire lines, they’re the ones TfL controls.
 The ambiguous and legally worthless, Cycle-Superhighways are a product of the era of mixed messages but classic ‘Alibi Facilities‘ they are not.

-Around 52 seconds he says:- “To reinforce safety we wanted to define where other road-users could expect cyclists to be.”
+“To reinforce safety we wanted to define where other road-users could expect cyclists to be.”

 And the big beast himself, reworking the mantra…